Zoetermeer/latro/README.rst

   String.len("hello world"); // 11

-Note also here we are using a list pattern on strings, which works because string are really just a list of Unicode characters.
+Note also here we are using a list pattern on strings, which works because strings are really just a list of Unicode characters.

 Modules can also be arbitrarily nested: